1.) Where can projects be implemented?

 6.)
 Why is the program necessary in Puget Sound?

 Answer: The cumulative effects of human development have damaged the Puget Sound ecosystem.
 People now realize that human health is linked to ecosystem health.
 The Puget Sound and Adjacent Waters Restoration Program -- by implementing a series of individual projects in partnership with local sponsors -- will cumulatively contribute to restoration of Puget Sound health.

-9.)
-Will the project have any economic impact?
+7.)
+Will the projects have any economic impact?

 Answer: Projects are selected because of ecological benefits.
 Economic benefits are not explicitly evaluated.
 The Corps' civil works authorities--including Puget Sound and Adjacent Waters Restoration Program--do allow for limited recreational features that are compatible with the project ecological goals.
 Local sponsors often report that restoration projects contribute to the economic vitality of their communities, particularly with nearby opportunities for walking and nature watching.

 8.)
 Who do I contact about sponsoring a project or for additional information?

 Answer: For assistance or general questions and comments contact Seattle District's Civil Works Branch at 1-855-828-7015, or by email at NWSCivilWorks@usace.army.mil.